pandas-dev/pandas/doc/source/getting_started/intro_tutorials/07_reshape_table_layout.rst

     titanic.sort_values(by=['Pclass', 'Age'], ascending=False).head()

-With :meth:`Series.sort_values`, the rows in the table are sorted according to the defined column(s).
+With :meth:`DataFrame.sort_values`, the rows in the table are sorted according to the defined column(s).
 The index will follow the row order.

 .. raw:: html